AnacletoLAB/Finenzyme/README.md

 3. Pip install requirements.txt file
 4. Download the pre-trained foundational model from this link: `https://drive.google.com/drive/folders/1_odDCoRF35LmdTZH-bS6JICiedcqIlRs?usp=share_link`

-## Files dscription and functionalities
+## Files description and functionalities
 - `generation_manager.py`: This module defines the GeneratorManager class, that can be used to generate new molechules with a model checkpoint.
 The generation can start with optional keywords and aminoacids prefix from where to start the generation.
 The module contains three generation functions:
   1) teacher forcing generation: given a sequence, it computes the resulting generation for each position in the sequence given all the previous (input) positions.
   2) after-n generation: given a sequence, the model takes the first n aminoacids as prefix and generates until the length of the actual (real) protein in input to the model. (in addition the probabilities for each amino acid predicted)